 The PRT provides transportation between campuses.
 There are PRT stations downtown on Walnut Street and Beechurst Avenue.
 The Engineering and Towers stations serve the Evansdale campus.
-And the Health Sciences Station links studentsto the Health Science campus.
+And the Health Sciences Station links students to the Health Science campus.

-For more information on WVU's PRT including schedules and/or service outages, go to https://transportation.wvu.edu/prt
+For more information on WVU's PRT including schedules and/or service outages, go to https://prt.wvu.edu/